Lakers vs. Jazz: Betting Trends, Record ATS, Home/Road Splits

 Lakers Betting Records & Stats

-- This season, Los Angeles has won 17 out of the 27 games, or 63%, in which it has been favored.
+- Los Angeles has won 19, or 63.3%, of the 30 games it has played as the favorite this season.

-- Los Angeles has played as a favorite of -375 or more once this season and won that game.
+- Los Angeles has not entered a game this season with shorter moneyline odds than -1600.

-- The sportsbooks' moneyline implies a 78.9% chance of a victory for the Lakers.
+- Sportsbooks have implied with the moneyline set for this matchup that the Lakers have a 94.1% chance to win.

 Lakers vs. Jazz Over/Under Stats